maximelafarie/maximelafarie/README.md

-What did the router say to the doctor?
-It hurts when IP. 🤡
+An IPv6 packet is walking out of the house.
+He goes nowhere. 🤡